 No, you don’t need to worry about data transfer limits and bandwidth usage if you are planning on launching your first website.

-Enough bandwidth is offered by most hosting companies, even the budget ones, to tide you over for the first year or two.
+Most hosting companies, even the budget ones, offer enough bandwidth to tide you over for the first year or two.

 You would know enough by then to tell the type of data transfer limit you need.

-It’s fundamental to understand that sites with less bandwidth take a long time to load.
+Understanding that sites with less bandwidth take a long time to load is fundamental.

 This is because visitors need to wait their turn.

 Less data transfer means your site will be unavailable more frequently since you would have reached the maximum amount of allowed data.

 Data transfer limits and bandwidth usage becomes a concern if you are expecting a few hundred visitors each day.

 Factors Influencing Bandwidth Consumption

 Visitors need to download big data from the servers if your pages are large.
 Bandwidth usage will increase as a result.